open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>targetPort</b></td>
         <td>int or string</td>
         <td>
           Number or name of the port to access on the pods targeted by the service.
 Number must be in the range 1 to 65535.
-Name must be an IANA_SVC_NAME.
-If this is a string, it will be looked up as a named port in the target Pod's container ports.
-If this is not specified, the value of the 'port' field is used (an identity map).
-This field is ignored for services with clusterIP=None, and should be omitted or set equal to the 'port' field.
-More info: https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service<br/>
+Name must be an IANA_SVC_NAME.<br/>
         </td>
         <td>false</td>
       </tr></tbody>